 While you’re updating your passwords, update your web browser, too.
 Older browsers can have holes in their security that hackers can discover and exploit.
 The same goes for your operating system and antivirus software.
 Regular updates will protect against identity thieves and malware.

-9. Be wary of deals that are too good to be true
+9. Be wary of online deals that are too good to be true

 On Black Friday and Cyber Monday, you can expect to find some dreamy deals.
 But if an online retailer is pricing items significantly lower than they should be, that should raise a red flag about the legitimacy and authenticity of the website.